3mcd/byda/README.md

 You can now navigate through your Ajax loads with the browser history.

-##Animations
+##Transitions

-Byda handles animations via the option `animations`.
+Byda handles transitions via the option `transitions`.
 The option should be passed an object with key-value pairs where the key is the name of the store to be animated and the value is a function.
 The function is passed a reference to the element animating out, a newly-cloned element to animate in and a callback function to run when the animation is complete.

-You can design animations to be reused throughout your application.
+You can design transitions to be reused throughout your application.

 Here is an example animation function using jQuery and animate.css: